nandini1612/cancerscope/README.md

 # CancerScope

 > A minimal, full-stack application for breast cancer detection using both diagnostic data and ultrasound images.
+This project predicts breast cancer (benign vs malignant) from ultrasound images using the BUSI dataset.
+The backend is built with Flask, and the model uses a Convolutional Neural Network (CNN) along with Grad-CAM for explainability.

 ---